 Purchase 25 computers/laptops/tablets.
 These computers/laptops/tablets will be used by our FT MCSAP Personnel and will replace older computer equipment that has become outdated as per our state computer replacement policy.
-(25 x \$1200 = \$30,000).
+(25 x \$1705 = \$42,625).
 The computers/laptops/tablets may also be utilized in our CVSD training facility.
-The amount set aside would also cover any type of hardware and software that might be associated with the laptops/tablets (i.e., screens, keyboards, cables, mounting equipment, etc.).
+The amount set aside would also cover any type of hardware and software that might be associated with the laptops/tablets (i.e., screens, keyboards, cables, mounting equipment, docking system, etc.).

-Cell Phone Replacement Costs - Based on Commonwealth Replacement Policy - \$3,000.
-This amount would cover any phones that would need replaced during the grant period for individuals that are dedicated 100% to MCSAP - 60 cell phones.
+Cell Phone Replacement Costs - Based on Commonwealth Replacement Policy - \$1,500.
+This amount would cover any phones that would need replaced during the grant period for individuals that are dedicated 100% to MCSAP.
+Estimated amount is based on historical data of cell phones replaced per year.